matuxer/matuxer/README.md

 - You can contact me via email: matias@biott.com.ar
 # 💫 About Me:
-🔭 I’m currently working on maintaining an application built with React Native.<br>👯 I’m looking to collaborate on projects for mobile, web, or backend development using React Native, React, NodeJS, Python, etc.<br>🌱 I’m currently learning TypeScript, NestJS, and Next.js.
+🔭 I’m currently working on maintaining an application built with React Native and building an Fullstack Admin Dashboard with NestJS and NextJS.<br>👯 I’m looking to collaborate on projects for mobile, web, or backend development using React Native, React, NodeJS, Python, etc.<br>🌱 I’m currently learning more about TypeScript, NestJS, and Next.js.

 ## 🌐 Socials: